egorelik93/PLBlog/NewLang.md

 This is very different from Rust, which understands that only `a1`'s lifetime mattered.
 Later we will come back to ways to get the Rust behavior.

 Note that `&i32` is not just `&'l i32` with some sort of inferred lifetime parameter either.
 Think of the lifetime not as part of the reference type but as an externally applied constraint, which functions must preserve.
-If you need to explicitly apply this constraint, such as in a struct definition, the preferred syntax is `'l ! i32` (the use of the `%` symbol specifically is tentative).
+If you need to explicitly apply this constraint, such as in a struct definition, the preferred syntax is `'l ! i32`.

 ```
 struct Example {